Charles Sobhraj: Murders

 On 18 December, the day the bodies of Bintanja and Hemker were identified, Sobhraj and Leclerc entered Nepal using the deceased couple's passports.
-They met in Nepal and, between 21 and 22 December, murdered Canadian Laurent Carrière, 26, and American Connie Jo Bronzich, 29; the two victims were incorrectly identified by some sources as Laddie DuParr and Annabella Tremont.
+They met in Nepal and, between 21 and 22 December, murdered Canadian Laurent Carrière, 26, and American Connie Jo Bronzich, 29.
 Sobhraj and Leclerc returned to Thailand, using their latest victims' passports before their bodies could be identified.
 Upon his return to Thailand, Sobhraj discovered that his three French companions had started to suspect him of serial murder, having found documents belonging to the murder victims.
 Sobhraj's former companions then fled to Paris after notifying local authorities.

 Sobhraj's next destination was either Varanasi or Calcutta, where he murdered Israeli scholar Avoni Jacob to obtain Jacob's passport.
 Sobhraj used the passport to travel with Leclerc and Chowdhury; first to Singapore, then to India, and, in March 1976, returning to Bangkok, despite knowing that the authorities there sought him.
-The clan were interrogated by Thai police in connection with the murders, but were released.
+The clan were interrogated by Thai police in connection with the murders but were released.

 Meanwhile, Dutch diplomat Herman Knippenberg and his then-wife Angela Kane were investigating the murders of Bintanja and Hemker.
 Knippenberg had some knowledge of, and had possibly even met, Sobhraj, although the latter's true identity was still unknown to the diplomat, who continued gathering evidence.
 With the help of Nadine and Remi Gires (Sobhraj's neighbours), Knippenberg built a case against him.
 He was eventually given police permission to search Sobhraj's apartment a full month after the suspect had left the country.
 Knippenberg found evidence, including victims' documents and passports, as well as poisons and syringes.

 The criminal trio's next stop was Malaysia, where Chowdhury was sent to steal gems.
 Chowdhury was observed delivering the gems to Sobhraj.
 This was the last time he was seen; neither Chowdhury nor his remains have been found.
 It is believed Sobhraj murdered his former accomplice before leaving Malaysia in order to continue his and Leclerc's roles as gem dealers in Geneva.
 A source later claimed to have sighted Chowdhury in West Germany, but the claim appeared unsubstantiated, so the search for Chowdhury continued.

 In May 1976, Interpol issued an international arrest warrant for Sobhraj, which charged him with four murders in Thailand.

 Back in Asia, Sobhraj started forming a new criminal group, starting with two Western women, Barbara Smith and Mary Ellen Eather, in Bombay.
 Sobhraj's next victim was a Frenchman, Jean-Luc Solomon, who was poisoned during a robbery.
 The act was committed with the intention of incapacitating Solomon, but it killed him.